 “It’s going to be a really great time for sellers when you can start having in-person meetings again, and you get to have those discussions where people say, “Oh, it’s the first time I’m seeing you in person,” but you’ve seen them five, 10, 20 times over video.”

-Although now is the time in the sales cycle where you’ll be investing huge chunks of your time and slowly building these coalitions, sellers have never had this window of opportunity available to them before.
+Although now is the time in the typical enterprise sales cycle where you’ll be investing huge chunks of your time and slowly building these coalitions, sellers have never had this window of opportunity available to them before.
 If you can prove the value you’re building to your revenue leaders, they’ll understand where the investment is going and plan for that long-term payoff: